Police: Early modern

 This office was first held by Gabriel Nicolas de la Reynie, who had 44 commissaires de police ('police commissioners') under his authority.
 In 1709, these commissioners were assisted by inspecteurs de police ('police inspectors').
 The city of Paris was divided into 16 districts policed by the commissaires, each assigned to a particular district and assisted by a growing bureaucracy.
 The scheme of the Paris police force was extended to the rest of France by a royal edict of October 1699, resulting in the creation of lieutenants general of police in all large French cities and towns.

-After the French Revolution, Napoléon I reorganized the police in Paris and other cities with more than 5,000 inhabitants on February 17, 1800, as the Prefecture of Police.
-On March 12, 1829, a government decree created the first uniformed police in France, known as sergents de ville ('city sergeants'), which the Paris Prefecture of Police's website claims were the first uniformed policemen in the world.
+After the French Revolution, Napoleon I reorganized the police in Paris and other cities with more than 5,000 inhabitants on 17 February 1800, as the Prefecture of Police.
+On 12 March 1829, a government decree created the first uniformed police in France, known as sergents de ville ('city sergeants'), which the Paris Prefecture of Police's website claims were the first uniformed policemen in the world.

 In feudal Japan, samurai warriors were charged with enforcing the law among commoners.
 Some Samurai acted as magistrates called Machi-bugyō, who acted as judges, prosecutors, and as chief of police.
 Beneath them were other Samurai serving as yoriki, or assistant magistrates, who conducted criminal investigations, and beneath them were Samurai serving as dōshin, who were responsible for patrolling the streets, keeping the peace, and making arrests when necessary.
 The yoriki were responsible for managing the dōshin.
 Yoriki and dōshin were typically drawn from low-ranking samurai families.
 Assisting the dōshin were the komono, non-Samurai chōnin who went on patrol with them and provided assistance, the okappiki, non-Samurai from the lowest outcast class, often former criminals, who worked for them as informers and spies, and gōyokiki or meakashi, chōnin, often former criminals, who were hired by local residents and merchants to work as police assistants in a particular neighborhood.
 This system typically did not apply to the Samurai themselves.
 Samurai clans were expected to resolve disputes among each other through negotiation, or when that failed through duels.
 Only rarely did Samurai bring their disputes to a magistrate or answer to police.

 In Joseon-era Korea, the Podocheong emerged as a police force with the power to arrest and punish criminals.
 Established in 1469 as a temporary organization, its role solidified into a permanent one.